sfluor/ezscan/readme.md

 - manifest.json for SPA like on android
 - auto detect borders on submitted image
 - add version hash on the footer
+- tune PDF parameters:
+- - Portrait / Landscape
+- - Tune padding
-- tune PDF parameters (sizes / more than one image per page. etc)
+- - Compact mode (more than one image per document)
 - performances
 - compress images when saving PDF ?